kilpkonn/msc-thesis/main.typ

   ],
 ) <agsy_transformation_branches>

-Some examples where we need to solve all the subproblems are using a type constructors that take multiple members or functions with multiple arguments.
+Some examples where we need to solve all the subproblems are using a type constructors or functions that take multiple arguments.
 In case of case splitting we also have to solve all the subproblems produced.
 For example shown in @agsy_all_branches we see that function `foo(a: A, b: B, c: C)` can only be used if we manage to solve the subproblems of finding terms of correct type for all the arguments.